Healthy oceans, development and economic growth can coexist.

 Tercek: How can we scale up that kind of win?

 Damanaki: We are working to apply similar approaches for Blue Growth by Design in other areas where we work, like Indonesia, Palau, Peru, Mexico and the U.S., and expand to new possibilities in places like China or Australia.
-We must be sure we can finance this transition to a sustainable blue economy and so are implementing new financial tools with NatureVest, like the debt-for-sustainability swap in Seychelles.
+We must be sure we can finance this transition to a sustainable blue economy and so are implementing new financial tools with NatureVest, like the debt-for-sustainability conversion in Seychelles.
 Scaling up good ideas is our challenge now.

 Tercek: You’ve broken down a lot of barriers.
 You became the youngest-ever member of Greek Parliament and the first woman to lead a political party in Greece.
 Here in the U.S., conservation is primarily old, white and male.
 How can we diversify the environmental movement?